 - Virtual Data Room – SmartRoom offers their industry-leading VDR at a flat-rate for PE firms to use for multiple use cases.
 For one annual fee firms have access to unlimited data to use for portfolio divestitures, fundraises, add-on acquisitions, lender communication and more.

-- SmartLP – This service combines the automation of report creation with a simple intuitive online portal for today’s investors.
+- SmartLP – This service combines the automation of report creation with a simple intuitive online investor portal for today’s limited partners.
 SmartLP™ portal is a cloud-based platform that allows your fund to automate the customization and distribution of investor documents and then allows investors to access those documents in a secure, centralized hub.

 - Deal Management – SmartRoom has partnered with DealCloud to bring client’s their cloud-based CRM specifically designed to support the day-to-day execution needs for PE firms and principle investors.